Deathstar10/pragmatic-dice-demo/README.md

 # user clicks on each bet position. each click will increment the bet by 10 ✅

-# after 10 sec disable and no more bets, wait 2 sec and display the result.
+# after 10 sec disable and no more bets ✅

+# wait 2 sec and display the result.✅

-# display the result for 5 seconds
+# display the result for 5 seconds✅

-# reset the board
+# reset the board✅